2600hz/monster-ui/docs/monster/getTemplate().md

 A `String` representation of the template.

 ## Description
-The `monster.template()` method allows you to request templates simply by specifying the name of the desired template.
+The `monster.getTemplate()` method allows you to request templates simply by specifying the name of the desired template.
 You can also pass data to the template with the `data` parameter.

 You can use the same getTemplate method and bypass the app property by using `this.getTemplate(args)` within the right scope in an app.